A C EAchieve, Create, Enjoy

 talk4writing.png

 At Twyning school we use Pie Corbett’s ‘Talk for Writing’’ which encourages the children to talk about their ideas and the key features of different genres.
-The children learn texts using visual text maps as a prompt and then practice the texts by incorporating drama and games.
-They then ‘box up’ the text which acts as a plan for later independent writing.
-In this plan they are able to ‘magpie’ ideas from the original text that they would like to include in their own writing later in the week.
+The children learn texts using model text and stories as a prompt and then practice the texts by incorporating drama and games.
+They then ‘box up’ the text, which acts as a plan for later independent writing.
+In this plan, they are able to ‘magpie’ ideas from the original text that they would like to include in their own writing later in the week.

-In the final week, it is hoped that the children will have a secure knowledge of the genre and be able to produce a piece of work entirely independently.
+In the final week, it is hoped that the children will have a secure knowledge of the genre.
+The same procedure is then followed: text map, boxing up, magpie keywords and phrases, identifying key features, etc. This culminates in being able to produce a piece of work entirely independently.

 Phonics and early reading

-At Twyning School we use Little Wandle Letters and Sounds for the teaching of phonics.
-This scheme is supported by the use of the Collins Big Cat Reading books that are alligned to match Little Wandle Letters and Sounds.
+At Twyning School, we use Little Wandle Letters and Sounds for the teaching of phonics.
+This scheme is supported by the use of the Collins Big Cat Reading books that are aligned to match Little Wandle Letters and Sounds.
 We ensure that each child is reading books suitable for their ability in both reading and comprehension.

 Reading

-From Year 2 to Year 6, we have reading comprehension lessons, 4 times a week, based on a program by Ashley Booth, which covers many different genre of book and has clear progression that the children follow as they go through the school.
+From Year 2 to Year 6, we have reading comprehension lessons 4 times a week, based on a program by Ashley Booth, which covers many different genres of books and has clear progression that the children follow as they go through the school.
+These sessions are based on text that relate to topics they will be learning during that term, or their class reader.

-For their reading books, we have recently introduced a brand new scheme for Reading in school: Accelerated Reader
+For their reading books, we use Accelerated Reader

 Accelerated reader engages all pupils to make a suitable book selection that is right for them and looks to question understanding of the text with specialised quizzes.
 Teachers are able to use these quizzes to analyse data and ensure the children are challenged suitably with their reading.